veniaminidis/ai-story-generator/README.md

 # ai-story-generator
-An app that allows users to input some options and creaty unique stories with the GTP API.
+An app that allows users to input some options and create unique stories with the OpenAI API.